 Cisco is widely known for its networking and communication technologies, products, and services.
 Besides the routing and switching products, Cisco also specializes in storage networks, unified communications platforms, collaboration, telepresence, and product support solutions for data centers and cloud storage.

 Given that, the company created the Cisco Career Certification portfolio to equip IT professionals with the skills necessary to support its myriad of services and products.
-The Cisco certificate pathway begins at the entry level, followed by the associate, professional, expert ones, and finishes with the architect level.
+The Cisco certificate pathway begins at the entry-level, followed by the associate, professional, and expert ones, and finishes with the architect level.

 Every Cisco certification level has specific credentials that involve passing one or more exams.
 Pearson VUE delivers a majority of the Cisco tests.
-Additionally, some high-level certificate requires prerequisites with increasing requirements the higher one climbs up the Cisco credentials pathway.
+Additionally, some high-level certificates require prerequisites with increasing requirements the higher one climbs up the Cisco credentials pathway.